devben-io/docker-vdi/README.md

 ```

 ### Language and Locale
-In the Docker file the default language and location are set to German/Germany, these can be updated to English/United Stated
+In the Docker file the default language and location are set to German/Germany, these can be changed to English/United States

 ```
 ENV LANG="en_US.UTF-8"